6DEADSHOT9/To-do/README.md

-Here's a simple but attractive README for your CLI-based to-do app in Go:

----

 # Go To-Do CLI App

 Welcome to the Go To-Do CLI App!
 This simple yet powerful command-line tool helps you manage your tasks efficiently, right from your terminal.